kevinejiro/MinimalBoard/README.md

 - be able to move tickets between the various columns in an interactive way, persisting across page refreshes.
 - be able to share a direct link to the ticket.

-**Minimal requirements**

-The three pillars of front-end development are HTML, CSS and JavaScript.
-We would like to see you know how to use them for the right job.

-- Use React
-- Pay attention to semantics: any HTML might work, but choosing the right tags show you care.
-- Show us you know how to create a modern user interface using your favourite styling solution.
-- Interact with an API.
-[JSON Server](https://github.com/typicode/json-server) can be used to add a fake REST API or you can decide to build your own.

 # Kanban board

 This Minimal Kanban board is built with React and TypeScript.

 <img width="1440" alt="Screenshot 2022-07-20 at 8 35 41 PM" src="https://user-images.githubusercontent.com/28443813/180068353-15146f7d-7e7c-4e95-8033-5ecd4872aaf3.png">

 ## Features